vishaldhole173/pro-stream-documentation/User/VisionStream/Streaming/LiveStream/live-stream.md

 # Live Stream

+Live Stream view provides admin users with a list of all currently running breakouts, along with their corresponding account name with which that breakout is associated.

 ## Overview

-* It provides users with a list of all currently running breakouts, along with the corresponding account name with which that breakout is associated
-* Alongside each breakout, the feature displays the corresponding account name.
-This allows users to identify which account the breakout belongs to, especially if they have access to multiple accounts within the application
-* This ensures that the user sees relevant and authorized content based on their account permissions
-* It also provides a stream viewer button to join the selected breakout directly.
-User clicks on the breakout to navigate to the specific live stream session.
+When we are doing a show for a large client, it is not uncommon for any number of breakouts to be running.

+Having a single view which enumerates the currently running breakouts is useful in that it allows the admin the ability to hop into any livestream to assess progress, quality, etc.